PetchMa/BL-Armada/README.md

 # BL-Armada 🛳
-Breakthrough Listen Armada - internal on-prem "custom orchestration" for distributed ML work.
-Used to spawn a fleet of workloads to process data.
+Breakthrough Listen Armada - internal "custom orchestration" for some distributed ML work.
+Used to spawn workloads to process data.
 Facilitates some basic networking infrastructure to monitor and distribute workload in a round robin fashion.

 ## Spawn Containers
 In a series of scripts spawning containers has been made possible to initalize the enviroments.
 The way in which the containers are spwaned follows a simple series of threaded commands.